-

 There are four built-in compression actions:

-- COMPRESS: Uses the GZIP algorithm to compress data from browsers that support either GZIP or both GZIP and DEFLATE.
+- Compress: Uses the GZIP algorithm to compress data from browsers that support either GZIP or both GZIP and DEFLATE.
 Uses the DEFLATE algorithm to compress data from browsers that support only the DEFLATE algorithm.
 If the browser does not support either algorithm, the browser’s response is not compressed.

-- NOCOMPRESS: Does not compress data.
+- NoCompress: Does not compress data.

-- DEFLATE: Uses the DEFLATE algorithm to compress data for browsers that support the DEFLATE algorithm.
+- Deflate: Uses the DEFLATE algorithm to compress data for browsers that support the DEFLATE algorithm.
 If the browser does not support the DEFLATE algorithm, the browser’s response is not compressed.
 After creating an action, you associate the action with one or more compression policies.

 At the command prompt, enter the following command to create a compression action: